An isovariant Elmendorf's theorem: Introduction

 \begin{exA} Let $C_2$ be the cyclic group with two elements.
 Consider the one-point space $\ast$ with trivial $C_2$-action and the unit disk $D^2=\{(x,y) \in \mathbb{R}^2: x^2 + y^2 \leq 1\}$ with the $C_2$-action which reflects across the $y$-axis.
 Any map from $\ast$ to $D^2$ whose image is on the $y$-axis is both equivariant and isovariant.
 In fact, any injective equivariant map is isovariant.
 On the other hand, the map $D^2 \to \ast$ is equivariant, but not isovariant. \end{exA}

 Equivariant homotopy theory has led to important computations in the nonequivariant setting, and isovariant maps occur naturally in the study of surgery theory and classification questions for manifolds \cite{browderquinn}.
-The usual approach in the isovariant setting is to require extra assumptions under which isovariant and equivariant homotopy equivalences coincide \cite{dulaschultz,schultzgap}.
+The usual approach in the isovariant setting is to require extra assumptions on the dimensions of gaps between isotropy subspaces under which isovariant and equivariant homotopy equivalences coincide \cite{dulaschultz,schultzgap}.
 The further development of isovariant homotopy theory could provide an alternative to gap hypothesis assumptions.
 In this paper, we prove isovariant analogues of equivariant categorical foundations for finite groups with the expectation that the extra homotopical structure will yield new computational techniques.
 We motivate the definitions of the isovariant orbit category $\mathcal{L}_G$ and linking simplices $\Delta^\bullet_G$ by defining isovariant cell complexes.
-Assuming familiarity with cofibrantly generated model structures \cite{hovey}, we define a Quillen model structure on the category of $G$-spaces with isovariant maps $\itop$ and show that it is Quillen equivalent to presheaves on the isovariant orbit category.
+Assuming familiarity with cofibrantly generated model structures \cite{hovey}, we define a Quillen model structure on the category of $G$-spaces with isovariant maps $\itop$.
+Introducing a formal terminal object allows us to show that $\itop^\term$ is Quillen equivalent to presheaves on the isovariant orbit category.
 Our main result is the following isovariant analogue of Elmendorf's theorem.

 \begin{TheoremIntro}[\ref{mainthm}] For a finite group $G$, the following adjunction is a Quillen equivalence.

 \end{TheoremIntro}